 A new insurance group system has just been launched which is claimed to make premiums more accurate.

-Most cars will see their insurance group roughly double.
-For example, a Ford Fiesta 1.6 TDCi ECOnetic three-door hatchback goes from group 4 to group 11.
+Most cars will see their insurance group roughly double (N.B. that does not mean the cost).
+For example, a Ford Fiesta 1.6 TDCi ECOnetic three-door hatchback goes from group 5 to group 11.

 According to Thatcham, as a general rule if the group has roughly doubled then premiums will not change drastically.
 If the change is more than double, your car could cost more in premiums, and less than double means insurance will probably be cheaper.